RainbowMiner/RainbowMiner/README.md

     "API_Secret": "<put your MiningRigRentals API-secret key here>", "User": "<put your MiningRigRentals username here>",
-    "Worker": "<put your RainbowMiner workername here or leave $WorkerName>", "Algorithm": "<put a comma sep. list of all algorithm, you did setup a rig for>",
+    "Worker": "<put your RainbowMiner workername here or leave $WorkerName>", "EnableMining": "0",

-RainbowMiner will then read the actual average price being payed at MiningRigRentals for the setup algorithms.
-If this price triggers the profitability check, it will start to mine on the MiningRigRentals proxy, which will redirect to the pools, you have setup.
+All rigs will be automatically set to status "online", at MiningRigRentals and rest idle within RainbowMiner.
 If someone starts a rental, RainbowMiner will detect this and run the respective miner exclusively, until the rental ends.
 All other rigs on MiningRigRentals will be deactivated, for that time.

+If you want to include MiningRigRentals into RainbowMiner's profitability checks and switching operation, so that it behaves just like a normal pool, set "EnableMining" to "1".
+Only do this, if MiningRigRentals is your only pool, because the mining prices (these are the prices setup at MiningRigRentals), will not reflect the real market prices.

 ## CREDITS

 The miner script has initially been forked from MultiPoolMiner, for my private use, only.